Furia (fungus): Species notes

 The forest tent caterpillar (FTC), Malacosoma disstria (Lepidoptera: Lasiocampidae), is a cyclic defoliator (leaf eater) of North American forests, including Florida, and from Maryland and New York (state).
-Furia crustosa is now classed as a synonym of Furia gastropachae.
+Furia crustosa is now considered a synonym of Furia gastropachae.
 The fungus Furia gastropachae has long been associated with FTC population decline.
 The species of fungus rarely infects species outside the genus Malacosoma.
-In 2002, Resting spores were observed even within the cadavers infected by other resting spores, a phenomenon not previously observed among the Entomophthorales.
+In 2002, resting spores were observed even within the cadavers infected by other resting spores, a phenomenon not previously observed among the Entomophthorales.
 This allows the fungus to initiate cycles of secondary infection via conidia'.
 Also, host infection by resting spores was highest at intermediate levels of soil moisture.
 Infection of fourth instar larvae by resting spores and conidia was maximized at cooler temperatures (of 10 to 20 °C).

 Furia vomitoriae affects bluebottle flies (Diptera: Calliphoridae).
-It forms masses of conidiophores erupting through the intersegmental areas (or clear bands) on the abdominal dorsum of the flies in Mexico.
+It forms masses of conidiophores erupting through the intersegmental zones (or clear bands) on the abdominal dorsum of flies in Mexico.

 Furia virescens infects moth species of Agrotis, causing black, shrivelled larva and Furia montana infects adult two-winged flies of the species Dipters.